wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OMFQuickStart.md

    The value is indexed by a timestamp, and the numeric value that will be stored is a 32-bit floating point value.

-2. In order to create the OMF type in Edge Storage, store the JSON file with the name OmfCreateType.json on the local device.
+2. To create the OMF type in Edge Storage, store the JSON file with the name OmfCreateType.json on the local device.
 3. Run the following curl command:

    ```bash